pratikparvati/Smart_pointers_in_cpp/shared_ptr and weak_ptr/readme.md

 ```

 The reference count is incremented a when function takes `shared_ptr` by copy; since incrementing and decrementing the reference count is an expensive operation and hence results in a performance difference.
 The quick [benchmark test](https://quick-bench.com/q/6HlGvXHREhCsNr0hulCgZ-padiQ) states the measurable difference in performance (almost twice).

+>**_NOTE:_** The best practice in C++ is always to have clearly defined ownership semantics for your objects.
+The pass by reference of the smart pointer defy this rule; Hence, copy the shared pointer when a new function or object needs to share ownership of the pointee.

 ### Cyclic reference problem with `shared_ptr`